BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 <img width="904" alt="Screen Shot 2023-06-20 at 10 44 55 PM" src="https://github.com/BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/assets/84809217/f5e26af5-a280-4526-bd11-482d4af3d34a">
 </p>

-The Jaszczak activity phantom can be simulated with (**Fillable_Jaszczak_238x237x134_with_bkg.i33**) and without (**Fillable_Jaszczak_238x237x134_without_bkg.i33**) background activity as being filled with uniform tracer activity in the rod, and sphere volumes.
-The integer values for the rods/spheres and cold regions are set to 10 and 0, respectively.
-The background value is 0 (no activity) or 1 (activity).
-It consists of 238x237x134 voxels of 0.939453x0.939453x1.25 mm<sup>3</sup> (size of 15.1 MB).
+The brain perfusion activity phantom can be simulated  (**Brain_Perfusion_Source_120x120x120.i33**) as being filled with uniform tracer activity in striatum:grey matter:white matter : lungs : liver : background of 10.1:9.3:2.3:6.0:11.4:1.
+The integer values are set to 10 for the soft tissue, 100 for the skin, 230 for the white matter, 920 for the grey matter, and 1012 for the striatum.
+It consists of 120x120x120 voxels of 2.0x2.0x2.0 mm<sup>3</sup> (size of 3.5 MB).

-This results in activity concentration ratios for striatum:grey matter:white matter:lungs:liver:background of 10.1:9.3:2.3:6.0:11.4:1.

-The voxelized attenuation phantom (**Fillable_Jaszczak_238x237x134_Atn.i33**) can be used for attenuation correction for SPECT or PET reconstruction and/or as attenuation media for simulation.
-The integer values are set to 1 within the phantom (as entirely filled with water) and 0 outside, respectively.
-It consists of 238x237x134 voxels of 0.939453x0.939453x1.25 mm<sup>3</sup> (size of 15.1 MB).
+The voxelized attenuation phantom (**Brain_Perfusion_Attn_72x90x77.i33**) can be used for attenuation correction for SPECT or PET reconstruction and/or as attenuation media for simulation.
+The integer values are set to 0 for the air, 1 for the skull, 2 for the soft tissue, and 3 for the brain.
+It consists of 72x90x77 voxels of 2x2x2 mm<sup>3</sup> (size of 998 kB).
+The air volume surrounding the head was reduced to the maximum to avoid overlap with the system components in GATE or any other simulation software.
 The attenuation phantom cannot make use of any interpolation counter to the activity phantom as it must strictly represent materials as binary values (0 for material 1, 1 for material 2, 3 for material 3,...), without the use of floating-point numbers.
 Thus, eventhough they show similar distribution on the figure above the same voxelized phantoms cannot be used for source and attenuation definition.

 ## 6.2 Usage in GATE